cgrates/cgrates/docs/tariff_plans.rst

 +--------+-------------+------------+-------+----------------+-----------+------------+---------------+--------+

 Tag
-    A string by witch this action will be referenced in other places by.
+    A string by which this action will be referenced in other places by.
 Action
     The action type.
 Can have one of the following: